jgcfyidev/jgcfyi/content/2-Agency.md

 foster our capacity for collaboration and build a coherent [community memory](https://www.annualreviews.org/doi/10.1146/annurev-psych-070920-023638) to counter these tendencies.
-But, since a healthy society depends on more than simply scorning non-local institutions, first we must better understand what healthy patterns of locally sensitive relationship look like.
+But, since a healthy society depends on more than simply scorning non-local institutions, we must first better understand what healthy patterns of locally sensitive relationship looks like.

 {{<twitter user="jgcfyi" id="1543957797976547329" >}}

-Foundationally, vibrant communities are built on informal and empathetic [relationships](https://www.researchgate.net/publication/344484649_Examining_the_Correlates_of_Psychological_Flexibility_in_Romantic_Relationship_and_Family_Dynamics_A_Meta-Analysis) that leave [space](http://lnu.diva-portal.org/smash/get/diva2:627705/FULLTEXT01.pdf) for *spontaneity*.
-Space granted is an extension of trust capable of producing the kind [breakthrough thinking](https://www.quantamagazine.org/june-huh-high-school-dropout-wins-the-fields-medal-20220705/?mc_cid=147923f650&mc_eid=20f28eef5b#:~:text=So%20slow%2C%20in%20fact%2C%20that%20at%20first%20Wang%20thought%20they%20were%20wasting%20a%20lot%20of%20time%20on%20easy%20problems%20they%20already%20understood.%20But%20then%20he%20realized%20that%20Huh%20was%20learning%20even%20seemingly%20simple%20concepts%20in%20a%20much%20deeper%20way%20%E2%80%94%20and%20in%20precisely%20the%20way%20that%20would%20later%20prove%20useful.) necessary to [solve hard problems](https://wavelength.asana.com/workstyle-planned-spontaneity/)
+Foundationally, vibrant communities are built on informal, empathetic [relationships](https://www.researchgate.net/publication/344484649_Examining_the_Correlates_of_Psychological_Flexibility_in_Romantic_Relationship_and_Family_Dynamics_A_Meta-Analysis) that leave [space](http://lnu.diva-portal.org/smash/get/diva2:627705/FULLTEXT01.pdf) for *spontaneity*.
+Space granted is an extension of trust capable of producing the kind of [breakthrough thinking](https://www.quantamagazine.org/june-huh-high-school-dropout-wins-the-fields-medal-20220705/?mc_cid=147923f650&mc_eid=20f28eef5b#:~:text=So%20slow%2C%20in%20fact%2C%20that%20at%20first%20Wang%20thought%20they%20were%20wasting%20a%20lot%20of%20time%20on%20easy%20problems%20they%20already%20understood.%20But%20then%20he%20realized%20that%20Huh%20was%20learning%20even%20seemingly%20simple%20concepts%20in%20a%20much%20deeper%20way%20%E2%80%94%20and%20in%20precisely%20the%20way%20that%20would%20later%20prove%20useful.) necessary to [solve hard problems](https://wavelength.asana.com/workstyle-planned-spontaneity/)